mist-devel/mist-binaries/cores/appleIIe/README.md

 The disk emulation is read only.

 If you press reset (the right button on the MiST) you'll enter Applesoft with the ] prompt.
 From here you have some limited commands.
+See: http://www.landsnail.com/a2ref.htm.
-See: http://www.landsnail.com/a2ref.htm If you want to boot another disk choose a .nib image via the OSD and choose Cold Reset
+If you want to boot another disk choose a .nib image via the OSD and choose Cold Reset.